dotnet/maintenance-packages/src/System.Buffers/src/PACKAGE.md

 ArrayPool is shipped as part of the shared framework starting with .NET Core 3.1.

-## Feedback & Contributing
+## License

 <!-- How to provide feedback on this package and contribute to it -->

 System.Buffers is released as open source under the [MIT license](https://licenses.nuget.org/MIT).
-Bug reports and contributions are welcome at [the GitHub repository](https://github.com/dotnet/runtime).